-Rehearsals for fall 2014 will be on Monday evenings, from 7:00-8:15, and will be held at Lexington Avenue Baptist Church, Danville.
+Rehearsals for spring 2015 will be on Monday evenings, from 7:00-8:15, and will be held at Lexington Avenue Baptist Church, Danville.
 We want to welcome back returning singers and welcome lots of NEW singers!
-Auditions for new singers for the Preparatory Choir (grades 1-5) and new singers for the Concert Choir (grades 5-12) will be on Monday, August 18, 2014 at 7:00.
+Auditions for new singers for the Preparatory Choir (grades 1-5) and new singers for the Concert Choir (grades 5-12) will be on Monday, January 5, 2015 at 7:00.
 Check at the "Join the Choir" link soon for more details.
 The first regular rehearsal will be on Monday, August 24, 2015 at 7:00, also at Lexington Avenue Baptist Church.
 New singers may also attend this first rehearsal and audition afterwards.

 The original choir, under founder and conductor Bruce Richardson, enriched the arts for all ages in Danville and surrounding counties for fifteen years between 1990-2005.
 The group performed songs from all periods and many different countries and traveled to Chicago, New York City, and Disney World for choir festivals.
 The "new" DCC, begun in 2011, has already established itself as an active, fun, educational, and exciting group.
 This year will be the best yet!